How to Introduce an Older Child to a New Sibling - Baby Chick

 Older siblings usually just want to help out.
 Gifting the new baby a toy or special outfit “from the older sibling” is a great way to help her feel involved and valued as you prepare for a new baby.

 The trend seems to be bringing the older child to visit while you’re still in the hospital.
 If you are comfortable with that and your hospital allows that, go for it.
-My daughter was staying with my parents, which was a good 45 minutes away from the hospital, so it just didn’t make sense.
+My daughter was staying with my parents, who were a good 45 minutes away from the hospital, so it just didn’t make sense.
 We also missed her so much that we had my parents drive her back at 7 p.m. when we got home from the hospital.
 She was tired, but we weren’t going to let that stop us from allowing her to see her new brother.
 She held him that night but got another opportunity to really be introduced after a good night’s sleep.

 6. Give the Older Sibling a Gift “From the Baby”